-2. Swap out any starches; try switching buns for lettuce wraps, rice for cauliflower rice and French fries for sweet potato fries.
+- Swap out any starches.
+Try switching buns for lettuce wraps, rice for cauliflower rice and French fries for sweet potato fries.

-3. Order a veggie as a side dish; most restaurants offer steamed broccoli, side salads or other veggies as a substitute for no extra charge.
+- Order a veggie as a side dish.
+Most restaurants offer steamed broccoli, side salads or other veggies as substitutes for no extra charge.

 Paleo vs. Keto Diet

-The main differences between the Paleo diet vs keto diet are that the keto diet is higher in fat, while the Paleo diet tends to be higher in protein.
+The main difference between the Paleo vs. keto is that the keto diet is higher in fat, while the Paleo diet tends to be higher in protein.
 While the Paleo diet still includes a variety of healthy fats, the keto diet is very high-fat, since keto fats provide about 75 percent or more of daily calories.

-Conversely, on the Paleo diet, the goal is not to get into ketosis but simply to eat a healthy, balanced diet.
-Most people on the Paleo diet are not aiming to eat a very specific amount of carbs, unless they are also “counting macros” (the amount of carbs, fat and protein in the diet).
+Conversely, on the Paleo diet, the goal is not to get into ketosis, but simply to eat a healthy, balanced diet.
+Most people on Paleo are not aiming to eat a very specific amount of carbs, unless they are also “counting macros” (the amount of carbs, fat and protein in the diet).